 Ball python morphs don’t significantly differ regarding size, either compared to one another or compared to the ‘original’ morph.

 Unlike humans, snakes continue to grow longer and heavier throughout their adult lives.
-As such, you can expect older specimens to get to about six foot long.
+You can expect older specimens to get to about six foot long.

 Bumblebee Ball Python Prices

-First, the age and health of the animal inform the price.
+The age and health of the snake influence the price.
 If the snake has taken well to their captive diet and fed at least three times, they’ll command a higher price.
-That’s because, unfortunately, some snakes never learn to feed on a captive, frozen/thawed rodent diet, and when you take your new pet home, they’ll sadly slowly starve to death.

-Ultimately, though, the price is up to the breeder.
-They base their prices on demand, so you might end up paying a little more or a little less.
-Shop around and see what prices you can find.
+The price is up to the breeder.
+They base their prices on demand, so you might end up paying a little more or less.
+Check at different outlets and see what prices you can find.

-Here’s some further information on the cost of owning a pet snake.
+Here’s our complete guide to the cost of owning a pet snake.

 How to Make a Bumblebee Ball Python